Magnitude-Surveys/gpg/content/magnetics/magnetics_survey.md

 #### Fluxgate Magnetometer

 - The fluxgate magnetometer was developed during WWII to detect submarines.
 It measures the magnetic field in a specific direction determined by the sensor's orientation.
-A complete measurement of the field requires three individual (Cartesian) components of the field ( such as *B*<sub>*x*</sub>, *B*<sub>*y*</sub>, *B*<sub>*z*</sub> ).
+A complete measurement of the field requires three individual (Cartesian) components of the field ( such as $`B_x`$, $`B_y`$, $`B_z`$ ).
 - It is generally difficult to get leveling and alignment accurate.
   Sensor accuracy is 1 nT so orientation must be known to within .001 degrees.

 #### SQUIDS